About the event

 Child in the City 2016 follows previous successful conferences in Bruges, Belgium (2002), London, England (2004), Stuttgart, Germany (2006), Rotterdam, Netherlands (2008), Florence, Italy (2010), Zagreb, Croatia (2012) and Odense, Denmark (2014).
 These events have attracted delegates from more than 35 countries around the world and a truly international speaker programme and audience is once again anticipated.

-The conference will begin on Monday 7th November with a plenary session, and will finish on Wednesday 9th November in the afternoon.
-Several parallel sessions and interactive workshops will be held over the event’s three days.
+The conference began on Monday 7th November with a plenary session and finished on Wednesday 9th November in the afternoon.
+Several parallel sessions and interactive workshops were held over the event’s three days.
 As well as the usual presentations, the conference will also offer interactive workshops.
-Detailed programme to follow.

-There will be visits and discussions based on the practical experience of projects in Ghent.
-More information will appear in the conference programme.
+There were visits and discussions based on the practical experience of projects in Ghent.
 Small workshops will be organised around the main conference themes, where the focus will be on interactive discussions.
-If you would like to chair such a workshop, please let us know.

-You can also look forward to a cocktail reception, hosted by the Mayor of Ghent and a conference dinner to network with other delegates.
-Before and after the conference there will be optional trips to places of interest within the beautiful historical city of Ghent.
+A cocktail reception was hosted by the Mayor of Ghent and a conference dinner to network with other delegates.
+Before and after the conference there were optional trips to places of interest within the beautiful historical city of Ghent.

 - An international forum for research and good practice in creating child friendly cities.